 Advancing our communities

-UOW is an important asset as a key developer of human capital, particularly due to the changing structure of employment in the Illawarra, Shoalhaven, South Coast, Southern Highlands and South Western Sydney regions.
+UOW is an important asset as a key developer of human capital, particularly due to the changing structure of employment in the Illawarra, Shoalhaven, South Coast, Southern Highlands as well as in Liverpool.

 UOW’s regional campuses have built strong local community and business connections.
 They continue to support local business growth and diversification through research collaborations that provide a pipeline of skilled and career-ready graduates.

-Our regional campuses are Shoalhaven (Nowra), Batemans Bay, Bega, and Southern Highlands (Moss Vale).
+Our regional campuses are Shoalhaven (Nowra), Eurobodalla, Bega Valley, and Southern Highlands (Moss Vale).

 UOW’s Wollongong, metropolitan, regional and international campuses inspire career pathways and address workforce needs to sustain local services and enterprises.
-In particular, UOW’s South Western Sydney Campus at Liverpool provides a base to create private sector partnerships and skills development to capitalise on Western Sydney Airport at Badgerys Creek.
+In particular, UOW Liverpool Campus provides a base to create private sector partnerships and skills development to capitalise on Western Sydney Airport at Badgerys Creek.
 A School of Nursing also forms part of the Campus to train the next generation of nurses, encouraging them to study, train and work in their local area.

 According to the 2020 Good Universities Guide, UOW students are more satisfied with the skills they develop during their studies, the learning resources they are provided with and how engaged they and their fellow students are in learning than any other NSW university.

 Employers are more satisfied with UOW graduates than with graduates of all other NSW public universities, according to the Australian Government’s Quality Indicators for Learning and Teaching (QILT) Employer Satisfaction Survey.
 It found employers’ overall satisfaction level with UOW graduates was at 89.6 per cent, ranking above all other NSW public universities and second among public universities nationally.

 UOW alumni make a big impact